Back to Blog

 Check NAT/masquerade rules — without masquerade, the VPN client’s private IP reaches the internet but return packets have nowhere to go:

-ROUTEROSVerify NAT Rules
+Verify NAT Rules routeros

 # Check IPv4 masquerade